| CHAPTER D7 THE QUICK AND THE DEAD |

 Well, 1 Co 15:50 says

 flesh-and-blood mortals cannot inherit the Kingdom of God (KOG).
-Jn 3 says mortals cannot see or enter
+Jn 3 says

-the KOG.
-That’s the problem with mortality, that’s why it’s a curse, and that’s
+mortals cannot see or enter the KOG.
+That’s the problem with mortality, that’s

-how mortality separates us from God.
-Notice both 1 Co 15 and Jn 3 contrast the
+why it’s a curse, and that’s how mortality separates us from God.
+Notice both 1

-physical (mortal) body with the spiritual (immortal) body.
-While 1 Co 15:45 refers to Adam – by whom
+with the spiritual (immortal) body.
+While 1

-because it is limited in and to time.
-Spirit beings on the other hand are
+is a curse simply because it is limited in and to time.
+Spirit beings on the

 In order to enter the